chumvan/chumvan.github.io/content/page/cv/index.md

             icon: resume
 ---

-I hesitated for a while about making this page.
-Many people including me dislike long pages of text.
-However, there are occasions where they are needed.
-Who knows, there could be people who actually like to process this information like that.
-Personally, I believe a face-to-face meeting serves as the best CV of mine.
-If you are like me, contact me using the contact in the end of this post!
-Otherwise, have fun skimming through my career life (till now) ;).
+I was initially reluctant to create this page, as I know that many people, myself included, are not fond of lengthy texts.
+Yet I also realized that sometimes they are necessary, especially when one wants to convey a comprehensive picture of one's career and achievements.
+Perhaps there are some readers who enjoy absorbing this kind of information in this format.
+For those who don't, I would much rather meet them face-to-face and let them get to know me personally.
+That is why I invite you to contact me using the details at the end of this page if you share my preference.
+Otherwise, feel free to browse through the highlights of my professional journey so far.

 *I certainly will update this page till I find a better way to log this kind of information.*